trento-project/wanda/README.md

 Built-in Checks can be found in the Catalog directory at `./priv/catalog/`

-In order to implement new checks and test them:
+To implement new checks and test them:

 - write a new [Check Specification](./guides/specification.md) file
 - locate the newly created Check in the Catalog directory `./priv/catalog/`